 Russian scientists plan to raise ancient ice over 1.2 million years old from the depths of Antarctica.
-It will help in the study of climate change on the continent, according to Alexander Makarov, Director of the Arctic and Antarctic Research Institute.
+It will help in studying climate changes on the continent, according to Alexander Makarov, Director of the Arctic and Antarctic Research Institute.

 In February 2024, Russian researchers already extracted unique samples of ancient ice with mineral inclusions.

-We are now thinking about work within the framework of the program for the extraction of ancient ice near the Vostok station at the watershed "Dome B".
-I think that there may be ice even a little older there.
-This find and what we do there will provide unique data on Central Antarctica, on how the climate has developed there over the past 1-1.5 million years.
+We are now thinking about work within the program for extracting ancient ice near the Vostok station at the "Dome B" watershed.
+I think there may be ice even a little older there.
+This find and what we do there will provide unique data about Central Antarctica, about how the climate has developed there over the past 1-1.5 million years.

 The cores were raised from a depth of about 3600 meters.
 The largest inclusion was found at a depth of about 3540 meters.
 Its dimensions are 6 cm in the elongated section and 3 cm in the transverse section, and the color varies from dark green to light green.